 ● Don’t modify the name of the source folder(s) after doing file sync, or the program cannot synchronize it (them) anymore.

 ● You are also allowed to sync local folder to Google Drive with AOMEI Backupper.
 Just install Google Drive desktop application and select "Google Drive" in Step 5.

 What’s more, AOMEI Backupper owns the features of backup, restore and clone.
-You are allowed to clone SSD to larger SSD in Windows 10 via AOMEI Backupper.
+You are allowed to run block level incremental backup or clone SSD to larger SSD in Windows 10 via AOMEI Backupper.
 Don’t hesitate to give it a try!